 - Ramadan?
 Something to consider while traveling in the Middle-East is whether you should go during Ramadan, a holy month of fasting for Muslims.
 Why this matters to travelers is that because those that preserve Ramadan do not eat from sunrise to sundown, most stay home with their families to rest.
 This means that many shops and restaurants are closed until 8 pm or so.
 Once the sun sets, the streets get very crowded as families go outside to picnic or to restaurants.
 This can be a culturally enriching time to visit or it can be too chaotic for some.

 - In the case of Iran, it’s ok to travel during Ramadan.
 Your tour guide will know all the places open during Ramadan.

 - Nowruz?
 It is the most exciting time of the year for Iranians as it’s the New Year!
 It will be a crowded week to visit so it depends if you want to partake in the celebrations or skip this busy time.

 An American Tourist in Iran is Required to Hire a Tour Company

 American, Canadian and UK citizens are required by Iranian law to hire a licensed Tour Company for the whole duration of their trip.
 I recommend booking your tour through Visit Our Iran, the first Iranian Tour Marketplace.
 Through their web platform, you can find a large variety of private and group tours from dozens of trusted tour operators.
 Use my discount code Bohemianvagabond2019VOI for 10% off all tours!

 Visa Process for American Tourists

 The most strenuous part of the process is applying and waiting for your Visa to Iran.
-It can take 2-3 months for Visa approval.
+It can take 2-4 months for Visa approval.
 The rest of the process is as painless as traveling to any other country.
-Since American tourists will need to hire a licensed Tour Company, they will also help in the visa process.
+Since American tourists will need to go with a licensed Tour (arranged ahead of time), the company will help with the visa process.
 They will send you a Visa form which will ask for some general information:

 - Name, address, contact information